After taking August off and away from the bench, I’m back at it. And since the fuselage isn’t finished, yet, I’m back at that, too.

 When I assembled the upper part of the nacelle/wing to the bottom part, the gaps were substantial.
 Also, note that the panel lines below the corrugated sections in the photos don’t match, so that had to be fixed as well:

 While I was making the two surfaces evenly meet, I kept looking at the trench between the strake (leading edge of the wing along the side of the engine nacelle) and the nacelle.
 The gap was huge and my initial intent was to stretch more sprue, fill the trenches, and spend many hours sanding, filling holes, and more sanding.
 I really wanted a structural putty, but making my own by partially dissolving styrene scraps in plastic cement resulted in something a lot more porous than I wanted.
 “Gee,” I thought, “I wish I had structural putty.”
-Miliput would work, but it doesn’t store well after opening the package, so that was out.
+Milliput would work, but it doesn’t store well after opening the package and goes hard, so that was out.
 And then I remembered I’d purchased some epoxy putty to do something with the Gemini build that I ended up doing differently.
 I put the epoxy putty in the drawer and promptly forgot about it.
 Well, if you need epoxy putty, allow me to mention Apoxie Sculpt.